How to create workflows in systeme.io

-Click on the "Create" button, then add the name of your workflow and click on "Create":
+Click on the "Create" button, provide a name for your workflow, and click on "Save".

-1. Add a trigger:
+To create a trigger:

 - Email campaign completed: Occurs when a contact has gone through an entire email campaign